How to Start an LLC in Montana | 2023 Guide

 Recommended: Filing formation papers is easy and hassle-free if you hire a professional service.
 We recommend using –

-LegalZoom – ($0 + State Fee)
+LegalZoom($0 + State Fee)

-Once you have successfully filed your Montana Articles of Organization and it has been approved, your Montana LLC is officially formed.
+Once you have successfully filed your Articles of Organization and it has been approved, your Montana LLC is officially formed.
 However, remember to complete additional steps, such as creating an Operating Agreement, obtaining an EIN, and registering for any required licenses and permits.

-Step 4: Create your Montana Operating Agreement
+Step 4: Create Your Montana Operating Agreement

 An operating agreement is a document that contains all of your company’s organizational details.
-It is not required to draft an operating agreement in most states.
+Drafting an operating agreement in most states is not required.
 Yet, having one as an internal document is strongly advised.
-The Montana operating agreement includes information like-
+An operating agreement includes information like-

 • About Business